hacefresko/TP-Link-Archer-C6-EU-re/README.md

 	![](./images/undefined_func_decompiled.png)

-	This can be solved by creating a function in that memory address with double-click > `Create Function`.
+	This can be solved by creating a function in that memory address with right-click > `Create Function`.

 *	By setting the memory map to not writteable, strings appear direcly in the function calls